consected/restructure/docs/admin_reference/message_templates/0_introduction.md

 The content of a message is substituted into its layout in the position indicated by `\{\{main_content\}\}`

+### User Account Notifications

+Users are notified by email when certain events occur related to their accounts.

+These require a layout template, named `general server notification` and the following email content templates:

+- `server password expiration reminder`
+- `server registration confirmation`
+- `server password reset instructions`
+- `server password changed`

+When a new server is initially set up, these templates are created automatically.
+They should be edited to match the brand and content required by the organization.

 ### Dialog Templates

 The *dialog* message type provides a mechanism for displaying lengthy sections of text within dynamic definition forms.